andrewsantarin/FlexLayout/README.md

 The library extension was built for an upcoming product at my full-time job, actually.
 There are a lot of amazing libraries out there which support dock-like features in the browser, two of which are built specifically for React (this library is one of them!):

 - https://github.com/caplin/FlexLayout ([demo](https://rawgit.com/caplin/FlexLayout/demos/demos/v0.30/demo/index.html))

-  you're looking at it right now
+  You're looking at it (or rather, its extension) right now.

 - https://github.com/golden-layout/golden-layout ([demo](http://golden-layout.com))

   jQuery dependent, even if you use React.js

 - https://github.com/nomcopter/react-mosaic ([demo](https://nomcopter.github.io/react-mosaic))

-  it integrates with https://github.com/palantir/blueprint (`react-mosaic` was formerly https://github.com/palantir/react-mosaic; same author!) if you want to use that UI toolkit, really cool; its docking API -- not so much.
+  It integrates with https://github.com/palantir/blueprint (`react-mosaic` was formerly https://github.com/palantir/react-mosaic; same author!) if you want to use that UI toolkit, really cool; its docking API -- not so much.

 - https://github.com/WebCabin/wcDocker ([demo](http://docker.webcabin.org))

-  nice and all, but I can't find any React.js integration docs anywhere. also sadly jQuery-dependent, like `golden-layout`.
+  Nice and all, but I can't find any React.js integration docs anywhere. also sadly jQuery-dependent, like `golden-layout`.

 - https://github.com/coderespawn/dock-spawn ([demo](http://www.dockspawn.com/))

   Written in Dart.
 Not what I want.

 - https://github.com/phosphorjs/phosphor ([demo](http://phosphorjs.github.io/examples/dockpanel))

   Widget feels really snappy, but I'll have to write my project as a Phosphor.js project first as the main, then React.js in the underlying components.
 Not what I want.

 - [ExtJS `Ext.WindowManager`](https://docs.sencha.com/extjs/6.5.2/classic/Ext.WindowManager.html)

   My colleagues currently use this for **existing** projects only.
 Not what I want.

 In all of my findings, none of them (not even vanilla `FlexLayout`) are even this close to supporting the docking system for my needs: